Netnod/FPGA_NTP_SERVER/README.md

 Connect a USB cable from the Micro USB programming connector on the VC709 to a USB port on the PC you want to use for programming.

+Verify that the programming adapter on the VC709 board is visible to the Linux PC.
+The programming adapter uses a FT2232C chip:

+    lsusb
+    ...
+    Bus 006 Device 002: ID 0403:6010 Future Technology Devices International, Ltd FT2232C Dual USB-UART/FIFO IC
+    ...

 If you used a different machine to build the FPGA than the VC709 board is installed in, copy the following files from the